dune3d/dune3d-docs/groups.rst

 .. warning::
-  Chamfers and Fillets created with version 1.1 or earlier (`this commit <https://github.com/dune3d/dune3d/commit/3b1cb48f9bd2044595d1fa3c71f633ea59bb49f9>`_ to be precise) may appear on the wrong edge starting with in this version.
+  Chamfers and Fillets created with version 1.1 or earlier (`this commit <https://github.com/dune3d/dune3d/commit/3b1cb48f9bd2044595d1fa3c71f633ea59bb49f9>`_ to be precise) may appear on the wrong edge starting with version 1.2.

 Exploded cluster